srivallinalla12/Sentiment-Analysis-For-Work-Life-Balance/README.md

 Srivalli Nalla
 - Computer Information Science Major
--💡 Focused on building intelligent and impactful software using AI and Python
+- 💡 Focused on building intelligent and impactful software using AI and Python
+- 🌱 Passionate about AI, NLP, and data-driven design
 ---

 📃 License